 D5a.
 Workers’ Compensation Administrator’s Report

-Janet Kirkpatrick had nothing to report.
+Janet Kirkpatrick had no claims to report.

 D5b.
 Liability Third Party Administrator’s Report

 Ken Maiolini from Risk Management Services discussed his role as the Authority’s Liability TPA.
 He advised the members that RMS started in 1992 and that the largest city they have worked with is Oakland.
 RMS has been MBASIA’s Liability TPA since July 1, 2010.
 Mr. Maiolini stated that claims should be sent directly to him and that Kent Rice will receive the loss runs and will work directly with RMS in reconciling any claims.
 The members were also informed that claims payments should be sent directly to Valery Menor.
 Mr. Maiolini also advised that each claims payment invoice will show how much of the $10,000 deductible has been eroded.
 If the deductible has been entirely eroded, the invoice will show how much the member owes.